-FIT (faecal immunochemical test) is a non-invasive test that detects hidden blood in a stool sample that could be suggestive of bowel cancer.
+The faecal immunochemical test (FIT) is a non-invasive test that detects hidden blood in a stool sample that could be suggestive of bowel cancer.
 The test is carried out at home and is the primary test in the NHS Bowel Cancer Screening Programme.

-In north central London FIT is also used as part of a new pathway for patients who have lower abdominal symptoms which suggest bowel cancer but who have a negative FIT test.
+In NCL, FIT is also used as part of a new pathway for patients who have lower abdominal symptoms that suggest bowel cancer but who have a negative FIT test.
 This means they have a very low risk of having bowel cancer but it cannot be ruled out entirely.

-This video explains use of FIT and how it fits into the north central London lower gastrointestinal (GI) diagnosis and treatment pathway.
+This video explains use of FIT and how it fits into the NCL lower gastrointestinal (GI) diagnosis and treatment pathway.